Feeds:

 You can also order beautiful Healing Arts products.
 The Healing Arts program at HEAL Africa teaches patients at the hospital how to sew, read, write, and weave.
 Healing Arts also collaborates with widows and disabilities groups to produce products that are sold locally and internationally.
 All participants are paid a good, fair wage, which allows them to support their families.
 You can go to the Healing Arts website to order.

 After years of training as a professional snowboarder and exteme sport athlete headed for the Olympics, Chris Klug developed Primary Sclerosing Cholangitits.
 The clocked ticked for six years while he waited for a liver transplant until July 28th of 2000.
 His sport and his drive then took on a new purpose when life gave him a second chance.
-In 2004, Chris founded the Chris Klug foundation for Organ Donor Awareness.
+In 2004, Chris founded the Chris Klug Foundation for Organ Donor Awareness.

-E-Advocate: When you received your Olympic gold medal you became a champion to athletes around the world.
+E-Advocate Network: When you received your Olympic gold medal you became a champion to athletes around the world.
 Now you help save lives as well.
 What was you inspiration?

 Chris Klug: I’ll never forget my six years on a transplant waiting list, hoping and praying for a second chance.
 My life was put on hold and I did not know what lay ahead.
 100,000 people across the US are currently waiting for solid organ transplants, sadly seventeen die daily waiting.
 Chris Klug Foundation’s goal is to “Eliminate the wait.”